 Second, they are placed too close together for long-term function.
 There needs to be a certain amount of bone left between the implants for them to get fully integrated into the jaw and be strong enough to support chewing forces.

 After a period of healing, a prototype restoration was placed to determine the optimal position for the two replacement teeth.
-This can be seen on the left.

-At the bottom on the left we see the new model with the implants solidly in place.
+We see the new model with the implants solidly in place.
 They are placed in correct position to give support to the restorations that will be placed on them.
 And the final result will not only be long-lasting and functional, but the positions of the teeth will be esthetically appropriate.